 The precipitation of calcium in the soft tissues of the body

 - The calcium interferes with peristalsis and causes magnesium deficiency.
-Peristalsis is a process when in intestine muscle contract pushing food through bowels.
-Calcium sits on walls of the intestine and causes constipation.
+Peristalsis is a process in the intestine muscle contraction pushing food through the bowels.
+Calcium sits on the walls of the intestine and causes constipation.

-- The combination of calcium and phosphorous or oxalic acid leads to kidney stones.
-It happens when magnesium deficient.
+- The combination of calcium and phosphorus or oxalic acid leads to kidney stones.
+It happens when magnesium is deficient.

 - When calcium deposits on the lining of the bladder, it prevents the full removal of urine and relaxation of the bladder.
 It could lead to infections.

-- The precipitation of calcium out from blood and deposit on the lining of arteries causes arteriosclerosis( hardening of arteries).
+- The precipitation of calcium from blood and deposits on the lining of arteries causes arteriosclerosis( hardening of arteries).

 - Calcium can accumulate in the brain.
-There are investigations regarding dementia, Parkinson, and Alzheimer’s diseases.
+There are investigations regarding dementia, Parkinson’s, and Alzheimer’s diseases.

 - If calcium deposits on the lining of the bronchial tube, it can cause asthma.

-When calcium overdoses and magnesium deficient, the calcification occurs.
+When calcium overdoses and magnesium is deficient, calcification occurs.
 Why?
-Magnesium acts as the guard by the cell.
-It lets enough of calcium as the cell needs.
-If there is no magnesium or just traces are around, calcium overwhelms the cell.
+Magnesium acts as the guard of the cell.
+It lets enough calcium as the cell needs.
+If there is no magnesium or traces around, calcium overwhelms the cell.

 Too much calcium is dangerous for our well-being.
 The proper utilization of calcium requires magnesium.
-Without magnesium, calcium occupies soft tissues, harming various places of the body such as walls of blood vessels, heart, bladder, kidneys.
+Without magnesium, calcium occupies soft tissues, harming various places in the body, such as the walls of blood vessels, the heart, the bladder, and the kidneys.
 The excess of calcium can do damage to mitochondria in cells.
-Most of the calcium supplements are overused and make more harm as good.
+Most of the calcium supplements are overused and do more harm than good.
 Why?
 Most of the people are magnesium deficient.
 Magnesium protects cells from an excess of calcium.

 Magnesium supplement ReMag makes a difference because it is 100 percent absorbable and goes straight to the cells.
-Dr. Carolyn Dean created ReCalcia, the calcium supplement which is pico-ionic mineral and safe to use.
+Dr. Carolyn Dean created ReCalcia, the calcium supplement, which is a pico-ionic mineral and safe to use.
 You can read about her products here.